 Beware: Gets a little finnicky with teams, but that’s about it.

-Alternatives: If it’s free or bust, Appointly does look like it has a superior free version. x.ai could be better if you’re game to take advantage of the AI aspects.
+Alternatives: Microsoft Bookings isn’t as easy to use, its interface isn’t as clean, and it doesn’t include SMS but it’s part of Office365 which probably makes it better than Calendly’s free option. x.ai could be better if you’re game to take advantage of the AI aspects.
 (I haven’t tried it, but if you have, let me know!)

 Project / Task management